mooinglemur/zsmkit/README.md

 # ZSMKit
 Advanced music and sound effects engine for the Commander X16

-Due to bugs in the audio bank routine `psg_write` in earlier ROMs, the minimum earliest Commander X16 ROM release supported is R44.
+The minimum Commander X16 ROM release supported is R44.

+This is **ZSMKit v2**.
+If you're looking for the legacy version, check out the [v1 branch](https://github.com/mooinglemur/zsmkit/tree/v1).

 ## Overview